raniejade/spek-idea-plugin/README.md

 # Development
 Import the project to any IDE that supports gradle, do note that if you're using IntelliJ IDEA the imported project is not marked as IDEA plugin project.
+You also need a local installation of Android Studio; update `localAndroidStudio` in `gradle.properties` to point to that installation.

 ## Versions
 The project uses `com.zoltu.git-versioning`, which means versions are maintained via git tags.

 ## Testing
+`./gradlew plugin:runIde`.

+## Testing - Android Studio
-`./gradlew plugin:runIde -Pprofile={profile}`.
+`./gradlew plugin:runIde -Pas`.

-List of profiles can be found at `plugin.gradle`.

 ## Building
 `./gradlew clean plugin:buildPlugin`